 Foreign Language Summer Programs

-Exeter students may participate in the Academy's summer programs abroad, which are open to other high-school students as well.
+Exeter students may participate in the Academy's summer programs abroad.
 Each study tour combines a linguistic immersion through an academic and cultural program with activities geared especially toward adolescents.
 In the French, Spanish and Chinese programs, an Exeter instructor will serve as director, accompanying the students in their travel and excursions, and assuring supervision and frequent contact with the students.
 Programs may be cancelled if there is insufficient interest in a given year.
 The director of the Toin, Japan, program is appointed from any of the participating American schools (see below).
 The programs do not earn academic credits, but students may be able to advance a term in their language study at the Academy through recommendation of the program director or a placement test taken upon their return.
 For dates, itinerary and fees, please write to the specific program or contact the Department of Modern Languages.
 The summer tours are offered according to staffing availability and the degree of student interest.
 Check with the head of department to see if the tour will in fact be offered in the coming summer.

 This program is designed for students who are interested in developing their French skills, whether from the beginning or at a more advanced level, and will last approximately four weeks.
 A unique blend of language, art and touring, this program begins with a two-week homestay in Tours, where students will visit the imposing châteaux and the vineyards of the area.
 From the Loire valley, the group will go to Paris, spending five days exploring the art and architecture of the city and nearby Versailles.
 Finally, the tour heads south to Provence, following the steps of Van Gogh and Matisse in the important art centers of the Midi.
 Interested candidates should write to Summer Program in France, Department of Modern Languages.